dojo/framework/docs/en/resources/supplemental.md

 # Resource Concepts

 Dojo resources is designed to provide a cohesive and consistent mechanism for working with data within a Dojo application.
-These are the core concepts for Dojo Resources:
+There are 3 core concepts for Dojo Resources:

 -   Resource Templates
 -   Resource Store